sanjarani/stepper.js/README.md

 ## Basic HTML structure

-Stepper works with both <a> and <button> elements for control of the flow.
+Stepper works with both a and button HTML elements for control of the flow.

 ```html
 <div class="stepper-steps">